 Native American Student Art Show

-Young artists have the choice of making their works available for sale during the show, with 100 percent of each purchase returning directly to the young artist.
-Through their artworks, today’s youth will be able to share their unique perspectives and be opened to the importance and viability of art as a future for themselves and the future of their communities’ ways of life.
+Young artists are given the choice of making their works available for sale during the show, with 100 percent of each purchase returning directly to the young artists.
+Through their artwork, today’s youth will be able to share their unique perspectives and be opened to the importance and viability of art as a future for themselves and the future of their communities’ ways of life.

-Please contact Paula Mirabal, Head Curator at email@example.com or call at (505) 724-3564 if you have any questions.
-We are looking forward to the student submissions!
+Please contact Paula Mirabal, Head Curator at email@example.com or call (505) 724-3564 if you have any questions.
+We are look forward to every student submission!